kentwilliam/kwcom_node/static/articles/the-road-that-led-me-here.md

+title: The road that led me here
 published: 2014-06-30 09:46:41
 created: 2014-06-30 09:22:44
 updated: 2014-07-21 22:49:11

-# The road that led me here
+~

 In the near future, this will hopefully become a useful repository for thoughts on interaction design and web engineering.

 However, before we can get started, here's a quick bit about who I am.

 In brief, I'm into UX, web technologies and videogames—in no particular order.

 Currently I'm enjoying my work at [m›PATH](http://www.mpath.com) exploring a React.js/CoffeeScript and Ruby/Sinatra tech stack as well as a host of complex UX problems.